kubernetes/cloud-provider-alibaba-cloud/docs/getting-started.md

-## Pre-Requirement
+## Prerequisites
-- Version: kubernetes version great than v1.7.2 is required.
+- Version: kubernetes version > 1.7.2 is required.
 - CloudNetwork: Only Alibaba Cloud VPC network is supported.